MMartinOrtu/nodepop/README.md

 npm run install_db
 ```

-By doing this you delete all the items you had in your database (in case you had any) and initialize the database with 5 new items.
+By doing this you delete all the items you had in your database (in case you had any) and initialize the database with 5 new items and 1 user for the API.

 You can check the JSON used to initialize the database in *./data/adds.json*